Chilldose/COMET/COMET/misc_plugins/PlotScripts/README.md

       param2: "Hello"

   Output: myplot #Output folder path for my plots
+  backend: bokeh # Choose the backend for the plotting Warning: Output may change with different backends.

   Save_as: # save the plots in different data formats, if more than one is specified all of them will be plotted
     - html